XiaoMutt/XiaoImageJApp/README.md

 ### Tools
 * XLineScan semi-automated spindle pole-to-pole line scan tool
-* XSterlyzer semi-automated aster analyzer output to aster area, aster mean intensity, and aster count per image
+* XSterlyzer semi-automated aster analyzer output to aster area, aster mean intensity, and aster count per image.
+For calculating other parameters, a BeanShell script can be used (see use XImageJ_Walker).